-(5) "Industrial well" means a water well used to supply industry on an individual basis.
-(6) "New Well" means a well that will serve a new or significantly expanded use, which represents an increased extraction of groundwater.
+(56) "New Well" means a water well that will serve a new or significantly expanded use, which represents an increased extraction of groundwater.

-(7) "Replacement Well" means a well that will serve an existing use with no significant increase in water use and will replace an existing water source such as a spring or well that is to be destroyed.
+(67)-"Replacement Well" means a water well that will serve an existing use with no significant increase in water use and will replace an existing water source such as a spring or well that is to be destroyed.

-(8) "Supplemental Well" means a well that that will support an existing use with no overall increase in water use.
+(78)-"Supplemental Well" means a water well that that will support an existing use with no overall increase in water use.
 The existing source could be a shared well or other well that will be maintained as a backup source.

-(T) "Well"-or "water well"\means any artificial excavation-\constructed by any method\-for the purpose of extracting water from or injecting water into the underground, evaluating subsurface conditions, providing for geothermal heat exchange or cathodic protection, or any other subsurface installation that may create a potential conduit or preferential pathway for movement of water or contaminants to groundwater.- "Well" or "water well" does not include:
+(Z) (T)-"Well" means any artificial excavation, constructed by any method for the purpose of extracting water or injecting water into the underground, evaluating subsurface conditions, providing for geothermal heat exchange or cathodic protection, or any other subsurface installation that may create a potential conduit or preferential pathway for movement of water or contaminants to groundwater.